 Although not super popular, 4K VR headsets are being made.
 I have to say that for some reason I had to sort through SO MANY false advertisements that it kinda threw me off finding out there are only 3(+-) headsets with 4K resolution support.

-Other interesting thing to note is that when we say “4K”, you won’t really see a 4K clarity like you do in 4K monitors.
-For sure the picture would be clearer compared to HTC Vive or Oculus Rift (that are equipped with 2K essentially), but it isn’t 4K, it is more like a true 2K resolution due to 4K display being split by 2 eyes.
+Another interesting thing to note is that when we say “4K”, you won’t really see a 4K clarity like you do in 4K monitors.
+For sure the picture would be clearer compared to HTC Vive or Oculus Rift (that are equipped with 2K essentially), but it isn’t 4K, it is more like a true 2K resolution due to the 4K display being split by 2 eyes.

 It’s understandable though why you would call it so.
 Sounds a lot more advertiser-friendly, but like I said, it’s not a complete truth.
 To be honest, VR market hasn’t really decided yet how to call out specs, so for now, I guess we have to endure getting different information from different sites.